agritechdynamics/AgriTechDynamics.github.io/index.md

 header:
 ---

 Using Technology to make farming easier for the farmer

-Core Competencies
 * Priority on animal health
-* First to 5G to bring field closer to the field
+* First to 5G for field connectivity